 There are several reports filed with the SEC.
 The most common are:

 - 10-K (Annual Report): Annual reports provide investors with a detailed overview of a company's fiscal year, including financial statements and a discussion of the results by management in plain English terms.

-- 10-Q (Quarterly Report): Quarterly reports provide a slightly less comprehensive overview of a company's quarter, but also include the quarter's financial statements and some management discussion.
+- 10-Q (Quarterly Report): Quarterly reports provide a slightly less comprehensive overview of a company's quarter and include financial statements from the period and some management discussion.

-- 8-K (Current Event): Current event reports are filed for any material events that affect the company, ranging from basic press releases to new partnerships.
+- 8-K (Current Event): Current event reports cover any material events that affect the company, ranging from fundamental press releases to new partnerships.

-- Form 3, 4 and 5 (Insider Trading): Insider trading reports provide investors with notifications whenever company insiders purchase or sell shares, which can be an important indicator, especially when done outside of stock plans.
+- Form 3, 4, and 5 (Insider Trading): Insider trading reports provide investors with notifications whenever company insiders purchase or sell shares, which can be an essential indicator when done outside of stock plans.

-- Schedule 13D and 13G (Institutional Investment): Institutional investment reports provide investors with notifications when an institutional investor (such as a hedge fund or mutual fund) acquires a significant stake, which can be very helpful for investors.
+- Schedule 13D and 13G (Institutional Investment): Institutional investment reports provide investors with notifications when an entity (such as a hedge fund or mutual fund) acquires a significant stake.

 Two common foreign SEC filings include:

-- 6-K (Quarterly/Current): These are the foreign version of 8-K reports, which also tend to include 10-Q-type information for most ADRs.
+- 6-K (Quarterly/Current): These are the foreign version of 8-K reports, including 10-Q-type information for most ADRs.

-Company presentations can provide a great overview of past performance, as well as projections for the coming quarters or year.
+Company presentations can provide an excellent overview of past performance and projections for the coming quarters or year.
 Many companies upload investor informational presentations under an investor relations section on their websites.

-Company news and press releases can contain a wealth of information about day-to-day operations and financial performance.
+Company news and press releases can contain a wealth of information about day-to-day operations, financial performance, or upcoming events.

 Securities analysts can be a great source of information for investors.
 While sell-side analysts—analysts whose work focuses on selling investments—may be biased at times, they still offer some valuable information in a single location.
-This makes research a lot easier, especially for international investors.
-Buy-side analysts are an even better source of information since they are typically not as biased, but their research usually isn't as widely available.
-Analyst reports can be found in places including:
+This makes the research a lot easier, especially for international investors.